abrochard/emacs-habitica/README.md

 habitica-tasks
 ```

-If you want to create a new task, navigate inside the section that you want to create the task under, start typing the name of your task on a new line and press C-x t n.
+If you want to create a new task, navigate inside the section that you want to create the task under, and press C-x t n.
 To mark a task as done, place cursor on line and press C-x t t.

 ## TODO
-- user status header
 - task deletion
+- up/down habits
+- get menu showing
+- get the refresh keybinding to work
 - everything else